mit-crpg/benchmarks/readme.rst

 other Monte Carlo particle transport codes.
 The following benchmark models are currently available:

+doppler-defect
+  Benchmark for Doppler reactivity defect by Russell Mosteller.
+Described in LA-UR-06-2968_.

 icsbep
   Problems from the `International Handbook of Evaluated Criticality Safety Benchmark Experiments`_.